lylpask/lylpask.github.io/README.md

 About Me
 ---------
-My name is Lyle and I'm a junior at Johns Hopkins, originally from New York.
+My name is Lyle and I am a junior at Johns Hopkins, originally from New York.
 I study Applied Mathematics and Statistics, and some [math and computer science](#coursework-and-academic-background) which often coincide with it.

-I am currently deciding between pursuing industry or academia (grad school)!
+Post-graduation, I am deciding between pursuing industry or academia (grad school).
 This summer, I will intern with Goldman Sachs as a algorithmic/quantitative trader in the Securities Division.
 I am also conducting research in the Applied Math department and hope to publish a conference paper this summer.

 Formally, my academic and professional experiences are listed below.